ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * If GROUPNAME\* matches with the group name pattern of certain scope entries from the 'scope' claim in the stored Access Token for the Administrator, then the chosen group name GROUPNAME also matches with each of those group name patterns.

 If the Group Manager does not manage to determine a group name for which both the above conditions hold, the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
-The value of the 'error' field MUST be set to 11 ("No available group names").
+The value of the 'error' field MUST be set to 11 ("Unable to determine a group name").

 Otherwise, the Group Manager creates a new group-configuration resource, accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the name of the OSCORE group as either indicated in the parameter 'group_name' of the request or uniquely assigned by the Group Manager.
 The group-collection resource is also accordingly updated.